Vyral/doug-leugers-recruiting/_posts/2022-06-06-the-paradise-of-the-cape-coral-community.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/leugers-ss.jpg
-youtube_code: 5lHCDhVULDM
+youtube_code: 6AO28F5uCLU
 ---
 {% include youtube.html %}

 {% include excerpt.html %}

 Do you like boating, walking along the canal, and shopping?
 If so, you’re in luck: Today we’re showing you where to find all that and more in the scenic Cape Coral community.
 Cape Coral is a hub for those who enjoy eating great food, biking, spending time on the water, and scuba diving.
 We’ve helped people from all over the country (and even the world) move to this beautiful paradise.
-To find out why this is such a desirable location, watch our latest video
+To find out why this is such a desirable location, watch our latest video.